15 Wallet-Draining Lawn Care Mistakes People Don’t Realize They’re Making

 Lawn care is an important part of being a homeowner.
 It keeps your home looking good and probably pleases the neighbors.

 However, it’s easy to waste money on expensive care.
-Here are some common mistakes to avoid if you want to cultivate a green lawn and keep more money in the bank.
+Here are some common mistakes to avoid if you want to cultivate a green lawn and keep more cash in your wallet.

 Buying the wrong kind of seed